levelupcc/level-up/_pages/community/contribute/contribute.md

 ##### Email us at [levelup@riseup.net](mailto: levelup@riseup.net) ([GPG public key here](http://pgp.mit.edu/pks/lookup?op=get&search=0x207BFB9591A638BE))
 LevelUp is cared for by trusted members of the training community, who are dedicated to maintaining the resource and staying engaged with its users.

+##### This resource is continually evolving, as is the community.
+Send us an email at **with a request to join the LevelUp Mailing List**, to stay updated with the latest on LevelUp, be informed of changes or improvements to the site, and interact with others in the training community.
 <br><br>

 ### 2. Annotate and Discuss Content with Hypothes.is